Angioplasty and stent placement - heart

 - Blockage in a coronary artery during or after a heart attack

-- Blockage or narrowing of one or more coronary arteries that puts you at risk for a heart attack
+- Blockage or narrowing of one or more coronary arteries that may lead to poor heart function (heart failure)

 - Narrowings that reduce blood flow and cause persistent chest pain (angina) that medicines do not control